18 Best Places to Visit in Vermont in the Fall

 Considering visiting Vermont in the fall?
 Well, my friend, you’re truly in for a treat!
 This is undoubtedly the best time to visit the northeastern state if you want to see the epic Vermont fall colors that the New England region is known for.

-Besides seeing the autumnal trees, Vermont offers a slew of other natural sights, outdoor pursuits, and historical towns.
+Besides seeing the autumnal trees, Vermont offers a slew of other natural sights, outdoor pursuits, and historic towns.
 It’s one of the most beautiful parts of the US to experience as part of a road trip before winter creeps around.

 But what are the best places to visit in Vermont in the fall?
 And what should you know before you hit the road?
 Read on for a complete guide to how to visit Vermont in fall.